Each year, the Center admits injured and orphaned Black Bear cubs. Here are answers to some frequently asked questions.

 The Center's Bear Pen was designed for adult, injured Black Bears.
 This large concrete block structure has three large chambers that are each 12’ long x 8’ wide x 10’ high.
 Each chamber has a den on the back, measuring 4’ long x 8’ wide x 3.5’ high with a guillotine door.
-The concrete block walls are sturdy enough to hold a several hundred-pound Black Bear, and the sliding doors between the pens and to the den area ensure human safety – the adult bears can be contained or “shifted” so that the rehabilitation staff can safely clean the enclosures during a bear’s hospitalization.
+The concrete block walls are sturdy enough to hold a several-hundred-pound Black Bear, and the sliding doors between the pens and to the den area ensure human safety – the adult bears can be contained or “shifted” so that the rehabilitation staff can safely clean the enclosures during a bear’s hospitalization.
 This type of enclosure is also ideal for contagious bears with mange since it can be thoroughly disinfected.

-In the summer of 2013, a Large Mammal Isolation enclosure was constructed for bears.
-This enclosure acted as a short-term solution for housing bear cubs in 2013.
+In the summer of 2013, a Large Mammal Isolation enclosure was constructed for growing bear cubs.
 This isolation building is 40’ x 16’, with a 16’ square pen at each end of the structure.
 The middle section is divided into two parts: an 8’ x 8’ antechamber (acting as a double door system) and a 4’ x 8’ connector between the two bear enclosures.
 The connecting chamber has guillotine doors and is used to shift bears back and forth and to consolidate bears to be anesthetized.